2raj2raj/bitcoin-educational-content/courses/btc204/en.md

 This is why, when you press the "*receive*" button in your wallet software, an unused receiving address is suggested every time.
 After receiving bitcoins at this address, the software automatically suggests a new one.

 > *PS: Recently, some wallet software programs have announced their intention to stop generating blank addresses, fearing that this will be perceived as a form of money laundering by the authorities.
 If your software is one of these, I strongly advise you to replace it immediately, as this is not acceptable to the user.*
 If you need a static identifier to receive payments, such as donations, it's not advisable to use a classic Bitcoin address because of the risk of reuse.
-Instead, use a Lightning address, or opt for a static on-chain payment identifier, such as BIP47 or Silent Payments.
+Instead, use a Lightning address or opt for a static on-chain payment identifier, such as BIP47 or Silent Payments.
 These protocols are explained in detail in part 6 of this course.

 ## Labeling and checking UTXOs

 <chapterId>fbdb07cd-c025-48f2-97b0-bd1bc21c68a8</chapterId>

-As we discovered in the section on string analysis, there are numerous heuristics and patterns that can be used to infer information about a transaction.
+As we discovered in the section on string analysis, numerous heuristics and patterns can be used to infer information about a transaction.
 As a user, it's important to be aware of these techniques in order to better protect yourself against them.

 This involves rigorous management of your wallet in self-custody, which means knowing the origin of your UTXOs, as well as carefully selecting which UTXOs to consume when making payments.
 This efficient wallet management relies on two important features of good Bitcoin wallets: tagging and coin control.